 The White Wire is the “Ground” or the negative wire connecting to the vehicle battery “minus” side.
 The trailer wiring diagram shows this wire going to all the lights and brakes.
 And, it must connect with things (if included) that use the Aux Power and Back-up lights too.

 Some trailer builders just connect this wire to the frame, then connect the ground from all the other lights and accessories to the frame as well.
 While this usually works, the ground portion of the circuit is often the root of trailer electrical problems.
-To avoid some of those issues we recommend running the white wire with the others and connecting the ground from each light directly to the White.
+To avoid some of those issues we recommend running the white wire with all the others and connecting the ground from each light directly to the White.
 It is a little more work, but it can save big headaches later.

 We also recommend connecting the white wire directly to the trailer frame (in addition).